cantikapf/IR-study-companion/_chapters/010-Introduction-to-IR/010-ir-study.md

 The primary actors in International Relations are sovereign states and governments.
 Understanding the modern state involves recognizing the criteria of statehood outlined in the Montevideo Convention in 1933, which specifies four key elements - a permanent population, a defined territory, a government, and the capacity to enter into relations with other states.

 The historical origins of the modern state can be traced to developments in Europe, starting with the Peace of Westphalia in 1648 which ushered in a system of sovereign states.
-The concept of state sovereignty was further articulated by thinkers like Jean Bodin and Thomas Hobbes, who emphasized the central authority and absolute power of the sovereign within a defined territory.
+The concept of <mark class="nice-mark" style="--color: hsl(158, 47%, 83%)">state sovereignty</mark> was further articulated by thinkers like Jean Bodin and Thomas Hobbes, who emphasized the central authority and absolute power of the sovereign within a defined territory.

 Sovereignty denotes supreme authority within the state's borders and equal status among states in the international system.
 It affirms the right of a state to self-governance and non-intervention by external forces.
 State sovereignty remains a core principle in International Relations despite contemporary challenges like globalization.